mihaidaneasa/Magazin-on-line-MySQL/README.md

 # Magazin-on-line-MySQL
 ## About
-This project presents the database of an online perfume store and contains a number of 20 products.
+This project presents the database of an online perfume store and contains 20 products.

 ## Project structure
 The products are cataloged in 8 different tables: